MSFTJesseLiu/Neo4j-Exploration/README.md

 return count(p), order by length(p)
 ```

-- Gremlin - you specify how to traverse the graph
+- Gremlin - You specify how to traverse the graph
 ```
 g.V("18df261b")
     .repeat(out("manages"))